aaronsaray/aaronsaray.com/_posts/2007-07-19-a-better-understanding-of-error-reporting-in-php.markdown

 From the PHP manual for E_STRICT: Enable to have PHP suggest changes to your code which will ensure the best interoperability and forward compatibility of your code.

-Well it might be necessary to write code that has limited backwards compatibililty - and this might generate E_STRICT errors.
+Well it might be necessary to write code that has limited backwards compatibility - and this might generate E_STRICT errors.
 I would suggest looking for a different way to accomplish your task, however.

 **What if I'm using 3rd party code - and they don't code to the same standard as I?**